lancegatlin/typemax/basic_layout_design.md

 ```

 Remaining consonants are assigned to 2KC in frequency order: PGWYBVKXJQZ with the exception of C which was
 intentionally skipped while assigning 1KC to allow for stutter optimization.
-The 2KC assignments are the hardest to optimize and problem have the
+The 2KC assignments are the hardest to optimize
-most room improvement.
+and probably have the most room improvement.

 * C is assigned to MLOO for stutter in common bigrams CH and CT
 * P is assigned to MOMO for stride in PL, stutter in PE and PA and weak travel in MP,OP,PO and PR